lightly-ai/lightly/docs/source/tutorials/platform.rst

 .. warning::
     **Tutorials are outdated**

-    These tutorials use a deprecated workflow of the Lightly Solution and will break.
+    These tutorials use a deprecated workflow of the Lightly Solution and will be removed in the future.
     Please refer to the `new documentation and tutorials <https://docs.lightly.ai>`_ instead.

 Lightly is more than just a framework for self-supervised learning.
 We built a complete data curation platform on top.